 Where does it all go wrong then?

-The real issues arise when it comes to the administration of the medication.
-When the responsibility is passed onto the user.
+The real issues arise when is comes to the administration of the medication, when the responsibility is passed onto the user.
 It has been found that the number of Asthma sufferers who are incorrectly using their inhalers could be as high 84%² .
 This is a worrying statistic that is inexcusable when it comes to medication administration.
 An analysis of the user flow highlights where the problems present themselves.

 The first issue that the user encounters is when shaking the device to mix the propellant and medication.
-A large proportion of users either don’t shake the device at all prior to use or fail to shake it for long enough for it to be worthwhile³.
+A large proportion of users either don’t shake the device at all prior to use, or fail to shake it for long enough for it to be worthwhile³.
 It’s the latter of the two that I want to focus on, as I believe it is the hardest to overcome.
-‘Shake the device’ is a bit ambiguous, and as a result, it leads to more questions than it answers; ‘How long for?’ and ‘How vigorously?’ are both questions that are open to interpretation.
+‘Shake the device’ opens more questions than it answers; ‘How long for?’ and ‘How vigorously?’ are both questions that are open to interpretation.
 That’s exactly the problem, it’s all relative.
 What one individual deems to be sufficient isn’t what another will.
-With no confirmation, they will both perceive themselves as correct and potentially inadvertently continue to incorrectly use the device.
+With no conformation they will both perceive themselves as correct and potentially inadvertently continue to incorrectly use the device.

 Absence of Feedback

 A lot of the other highlighted steps can be grouped by the devices’ lack of feedback.
 An issue that is present through the entirety of the administration process is incorrect breathing.
 Controlled breathing is an imperative action and something that has a serious impact on the success of the dose.
 With just 40% of medication reaching the lungs being the best case scenario, it needs all the help it can get⁴!